Swansea: Leisure and tourism

-A number of beaches around Swansea Bay are promoted to visitors.
+A number of beaches around Gower are promoted to visitors.
 Surfing is possible at Langland Bay, Caswell Bay and Llangennith, with the latter winning accolades from two national newspapers for the quality of its waves.
 The 5 mi promenade from the Marina to Mumbles offers views across Swansea Bay.
-The seaside village of Mumbles has a Victorian pier, small, independent shops and boutiques, restaurants and cafes.
+The seaside village of Mumbles has a Victorian pier, small independent shops and boutiques, restaurants and cafes.
 The south coast of Gower is the chief magnet for walkers, with a path stretching from Mumbles Head across the cliff tops, beaches and coastal woodland to Rhossili.

-On the Waterfront, Swansea Bay has a 5 mi sweep of coastline which features a beach, promenade, children's lido, leisure pool, marina and maritime quarter featuring the museums the National Waterfront Museum and Swansea Museum, the oldest museum in Wales.
+On the waterfront, Swansea Bay has a 5 mi sweep of coastline which features a beach, promenade, children's lido, leisure pool, marina and maritime quarter featuring the museums the National Waterfront Museum and Swansea Museum, the oldest museum in Wales.
 Also situated in the maritime quarter is the Dylan Thomas Centre, which celebrates the life and work of the author with its permanent exhibition 'Dylan Thomas – Man and Myth', and Mission Gallery, a unique art gallery also in the heart of the Maritime Quarter which hosts a range of exhibitions from various art disciplines; it also host a craft space, with ranging works from local and international artists.
 The Dylan Thomas Centre is the focal point for the annual Dylan Thomas Festival (27 October – 9 November).
-There is a permanent exhibition at the Dylan Thomas Birthplace and Home for 23 years in Uplands which has been restored to its condition as a new house when bought by the Thomas family in 1914 a few months before Dylan was born in the front bedroom.
+There is a permanent exhibition at the Dylan Thomas Birthplace and Home for 23 years in Uplands, which has been restored to its condition as a new house when bought by the Thomas family in 1914, a few months before Dylan was born in the front bedroom.
 The SA1 Waterfront area is the latest development for living, dining and leisure.

 Swansea Bay, Mumbles and Gower are home to various parks and gardens and almost 20 nature reserves.
 Clyne Gardens is home to a collection of plants set in parkland and host to 'Clyne in Bloom' in May.
 Singleton Park has acres of parkland, a botanical garden, a boating lake with pedal boats, and crazy golf.
 Plantasia is a tropical hothouse pyramid featuring three climatic zones, housing a variety of unusual plants, including several species which are extinct in the wild, and monkeys, reptiles, fish and a butterfly house.
 Other parks include Cwmdonkin Park, where Dylan Thomas played as a child, and Victoria Park which is close to the promenade on the seafront.